Kevin D. Brown Funeral Director/Owner

 She attends Sovereign Grace Church in New Castle.
 Wanda enjoys gardening, camping and spending time with her family and grandchildren.
 In 2012, Wanda was named Hinsey-Brown's Employee of the Year.

 David W. Brown was born and raised in the New Castle area.
 He graduated from New Castle Chrysler High School in 1984, David is married to Marcella.
 They have two children, Emily and Tyler (wife, Hannah) and a grandson, Lucas Brown.
-He was employed by Draper Inc for 21 years before joining Hinsey-Brown Funeral Service full time in 2008.
+He was employed by Draper Inc. for 21 years before joining Hinsey-Brown Funeral Service full time in 2008.
 He is a member and Past President of Henry County Business Networking International (BNI) Chapter.
-David is an active member of the First Apostolic Church of New Castle.
+David is an active member of the First Apostolic Church in New Castle.
 He enjoys music, church, family, reading, and outdoor activities.

 Lenville is a 1970 graduate of Knightstown High School and a lifelong resident of the Knightstown area.
-He is a Commissioned Special Worker in the Wesleyan Church and has served in music ministry for many years.
-He has served as assistant pastor and currently attends New Life Wesleyan Church where he serves as worship leader/assistant pastor.
+He is a Commissioned Special Worker in the Wesleyan Church, where he served in music ministry for many years, was assistant pastor and currently attends Memorial Wesleyan Church.

-He has traveled extensively taking mission teams on short term mission trips to many countries throughout the world.
+He has traveled extensively taking mission teams on short term mission trips to many countries through out the world.
 He served as president of a mission organization for five years and is currently leading Unitas International, facilitating ministry in Mozambique and South Africa.
 He and his wife, Leanna, have one daughter, Rachel (Israel) Helm-Jovo and four grandchildren who serve as missionaries in Mozambique and South Africa.

 He joined the Hinsey-Brown staff in July of 2007.